bixb922/crank-organ/doc-hardware/README.md

 This little device is NOT meant to be connected to the crank shaft but it should be used as a manual tempo adjustment knob.
 I think that the crank sensor is a better option than this little device.
 However, the software supports it.

+This is my history with crank sensors: [Crank sensor history](crank-sensor.md)

 # Registers
 You can connect any switch as a register, to enable/disable ranks of pipes just like a real organ.